Fepozopo/termagick/README.md

 Interactive keys:

-- `/` — open the command selector (if `fzf` is present it will be used; otherwise you will be shown a list and asked to type a command name).
+- `/` — open the command selector.
 - `s` — save the current in-memory image to a file (you will be prompted for a filename).
 - `q` — quit the program.
 - Other keys — ignored in the current interactive loop.